 Fermatas are vague.
 Hold? – for how long?
 Leave it up to the director.

 6/8 or 9/8 time; we used dotted quarter rests because they communicate better than a whole rest for an entire bar.

 Note stems for divisi on one staff can go in opposite directions or in the same direction depending on formatting needs and legibility – and it’s not crucial to be consistent.

-Pedaling is largely left to the pianists’ discretion -rather than cluttering up the score with pedal on and off markings. -Occasionally very specific directions are relevant at certain points in the score.
+Pedalling is largely left to the pianists’ discretion -rather than cluttering up the score with pedal on and off markings.
+Occasionally very specific directions are relevant at certain points in the score.
 However, “pedal freely” usually works for a competent piano player and they love the freedom.

 “Through” instead of “Thru” when spacing allows.
 “Thru” is in the dictionary too and Cypress doesn’t hesitate to use it in order to avoid word crowding.